 At Glen Dimplex Heating & Ventilation, a core team of industry strategists have analysed the EPBD and what this could mean in changing compliance for new developments.
 Part of this team was Channel Manager for Contracting, Amy Collins.

 ‘The NZEB target has the potential to radically transform the compliance process for new developments in the UK – and yet industry is largely unaware of the hugely impactful decisions that the Government is currently making.’

 ‘At GDHV, we believe that industry and Government should be working together when it comes to changes in regulations.
 This is why we have consolidated our understanding of NZEB and the EPBD into a report to share with industry: Nearly Zero Energy Buildings: Primary Energy Compliance and our Low Carbon Future.

 ‘This report clearly lays out the options that the EPBD allows member states to make in their definition of nearly zero energy buildings.
 As the title suggests, one of these is the request that the energy performance target of NZEBs is measured in primary energy.
 Other decisions include the setting of a renewable energy strategy and deciding on supporting compliance indicators to primary energy - such as carbon emissions, overheating and the performance of technical solutions – all of which will need to align with industry strategies and the achievement of environmental targets.

 ‘We created this report to help the industry understand the EPBD requirements and to aid their feedback to government when responding to future consultations.
 With time scales so short to define and implement such as complicated subject, it is important that we as industry work together to provide government with advice in order to avoid negative repercussions on industry, society and the environment.’

-To download the Nearly Zero Energy Buildings: Primary Energy Compliance and our Low Carbon Future report, visit our Knowledge Centre.
+To download the Nearly Zero Energy Buildings: Primary Energy Compliance and our Low Carbon Future report, visit our primary energy page.